-At Hill Country Oral Surgery in Austin, TX, we treat each patient as an individual, meaning we will tailor our treatments to each and every patient’s individual’s needs.
+At Hill Country Oral Surgery in Austin, TX, we treat each patient as an individual, meaning we will tailor our treatments to each and every patient’s individual needs.
 Further, we have a variety of options available from local anesthetics to IV sedation to make this entire procedure as comfortable as possible.

 If you do choose to have sedation, our doctors have been fully trained by anesthesiologists in the hospital setting, and we will perform your wisdom tooth removal in a safe state-of-the-art facility.
-Most patients can have all of their wisdom teeth removed in a single surgical visit, thus alleviating the need for multiple procedure, anesthetics, and a long recovery time.
+Most patients can have all of their wisdom teeth removed in a single surgical visit, thus alleviating the need for multiple procedures, anesthetics, and a long recovery time.

 Does It Hurt When Wisdom Teeth Come In?

 It will really all depend on the patient.
-Patients will experience some soreness and sensitivity when the teeth wisdom teeth are erupting, but this can be easily mitigated with over the counter pain medication.
+Patients will experience some soreness and sensitivity when the teeth wisdom teeth are erupting, but this can be easily mitigated with over-the-counter pain medication.